tanzu-end-to-end/tanzify-infrastructure/aws/aws-harbor-pave/README.md

 Paves Network for Harbor on AWS.

 ## How do I use this?
-Best to use it using [Terragrunt](https://terragrunt.gruntwork.io/).
+Best to use it with [Terragrunt](https://terragrunt.gruntwork.io/).

 ## Requirements